gato78/Class-Projects/Project2/README.md

     <p>python Dijkstra_point.py
   <p>Program should then start and ask the user to input start node coordinates and goal node coordinates
   <p>Program will then execute and once data results are obtained it will displayed them as a pygame animation
+<p>IMPORTANT NOTE: If you would like to adjust the size of the simulation screen to see the animation better, you can change the variable display_resize between values 1 to 3 ( 1 smallest display and 3 largest display).
+This variable is located in line 245 of the python code.
+An easier way to find it is by scrolling to the bottom of the file, it should be the second to last line of code.

 ## Simulation part 1 ( User inputs to program )
 <image src="Djikstra_point_robot_simulation_part1.jpg" width="640" height="480" ></image>